top of page

 Categories

 Here are some questions I asked as I read stories: Is the story difficult?
 Is it topical?
 Is it formally experimental?
 Is it strange?
 Quirky?
 Dark?
 Humorous?
 You get the idea.
-I also considered more "binary" categories like length, setting (historical? international?), etc.

 Spreadsheets, pivot tables, and other programmy things

-To put it (very) simply, I have two “sheets” in my algorithm: one for stories and one for journals.
-Every time a read a story, I indicate its source (its journal), and I rate the story in each of my categories on a scale of 1 to 5.
+Then I made a spreadsheet.
+To put it (very) simply, I made two “sheets” in my algorithm: one for stories and one for journals.
+Every time a read a story, I indicated its source (its journal), and I rated the story in each of my categories on a scale of 1 to 5.
 These are all columns of my sheet.

 The real fun for me (and this was when I felt comfortable starting Submitit) was adding a feature that would give me a “percent match” for a story.
 For example, a client of mine sent me a well-written flash fiction story with relatively high scores in experimentation, quirkiness, and humor (plus “shortness,” a binary category).
 Five years ago, I might have submitted to the typical journals we’ve all heard of: New Yorker, AGNI, Narrative, etc. But my algorithm spit out high matches for journals like Booth (87% match), Hobart (85%), Wigleaf (85%), and SmokeLong Quarterly (84%).
 (Over 80% is very good for my algorithm.)
 These journals — all excellent — are not ones I would have even considered when I first started submitting.